-I. Preparing for departure
+I. Procedures

-1. Procedures within Keio University
+I. Procedures within Keio University

 Check with the staff in charge of academic affairs for your faculty/graduate school whether you need to submit a certain form for your study abroad.
 Check in advance with the staff in charge of academic affairs for your faculty/graduate school regarding details of the procedures after returning to Japan.